This page contains affiliate links. Read more here.

 - Grants for low-income adults: single mothers, veterans, the disabled, and recovering addicts

 Several private programs offer patients financial assistance with major dental work costs.
 People without insurance have to look under every rock.
 No single resource provides a complete solution for lowering oral care expenses.

 Survey these private options that offer help paying for treatment or reducing expenses.

-Request a personal loan to fund dental work here.
+Request a loan to fund emergency dental work here.
 This private lending program can provide patients with quick access to cash in order to help with expensive initial treatment costs.